Souvonik/AI_LOADFORECASTING/README.md

   Calculates daily cost savings by comparing solar generation with load demand and local electricity prices.

 - **Interactive Map Interface**
-  Easily select cities on a flat map focused on West Bengal for comparative analysis.
+  Easily select cities on a flat map focused on India for comparative analysis.

 - **Dynamic Data Visualization**
   Presents charts and metrics showing load demand, solar generation, price trends, and estimated savings.

+- **AI COPILOT**
+  Answers any query you have regarding the metrics

 ---